Orientation

 The view here is that the soul has an ancient, autonomous intelligence whose unfolding wisdom is revealed in gradual ways, but whose fullness, energy, momentum, and directives are concealed in the subterranean depths of who we are.

-Accessing the wisdom of the soul requires an ongoing practice of slowing down and paying attention.
-I call this practice contemplative soulwork.
+Accessing the wisdom of the soul is an ongoing practice and often necessitates slowing down and paying attention.
+I call the practice of attuning to the emerging themes of soul: contemplative soulwork.

 Individuals Who Benefit Most